 Analysing Soil pH

 You can easily test your soil pH with an inexpensive kit (litmus style testing) or tester from your local gardening supplier or online.
-I opted for a simple tester, which allows me to quickly and easily test multiple locations of the garden periodically.
+I opted for a simple soil pH tester (affiliate link for example products), which allows me to quickly and easily test multiple locations of the garden periodically.
 Knowing the pH allows you to either select plants for your soil type or adjust the soil to suit your plants.

 I was surprised to discover that we have neutral soil – in our area, most soils are slightly acidic.
 Our used coffee grounds having been making their way to our acid loving plants ever since, but this is a minor influence at best.
 I find it does help keep neighbourhood cats from leaving “presents” though!
 We will need to make special pH adjustment provisions for acid-lovers like our big old camellias and parts of the new berry patch.